Quality check procedure

 This decision was motivated by the fact that most instruments present a high uncertainty in low radiation conditions.
 Moreover, as the consistency checks are not applied for values below this threshold, we finally decided to discard the values.

-(In alphabetic order and and reverse chronological order)
+(In alphabetic and reverse chronological order)

 |Espinar et al. 2012||Espinar B., P. Blanc, L. Wald, C. Hoyer-Klick, M. Schroedter Homscheidt, and T. Wanderer 2012.
 "Controlling the quality of measurements of meteorological variables and solar radiation.
 From sub-hourly to monthly average time periods" EGU General Assembly 2012, Apr 2012, European Geosciences Union 2012, Vienna (Austria) 22–27 April 2012.
 Poster .||Quality check|

 |ISO Guide 1995||ISO Guide to the Expression of Uncertainty in Measurement: first edition, International Organization for Standardization, Geneva, Switzerland, 1995||Validation protocol|

 |Ohmura et al. 1998||Ohmura, A., Gilgen, H., Hegner, H., Mueller, G., Wild, M., Dutton, E. G., Forgan, B., Froelich, C., Philipona, R., Heimo, A., Koenig-Langlo, G., McArthur, B., Pinker, R., Whitlock, C. H., and Dehne, K.: Baseline Surface Radiation Network (BSRN/WCRP): New precision radiometry for climate research.
 B. Am.
 Meteorol.
 Soc.
 1998, 79, 2115–2136||BSRN|